×

 3. Gain experience working as a registered nurse.

-5. Secure licensure through a certifying board.
+5. Secure licensure through a state-certifying board

-Once a student graduates from an MSN program, an aspiring AGPCNP must obtain certification to practice as an APRN within their given scope of practice.
+Graduates of a Master of Science in Nursing with an AGPCNP concentration must obtain certification to practice within their state and discipline.
 Graduates can choose between two different certifying organizations to pursue – the American Nursing Credential Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
-A student must pass one of these exams to become a Primary Care Nurse Practitioner and receive the correct licensure.
-Additional certifications are also available.
+Graduates must pass one of these exams to become a primary care nurse practitioner and receive licensure.

 pixel